robotsorcerer/robotsorcerer.github.io/research.md

 Connection to existing planning schemes:

-+ Going beyond kinodynamical reasoning that is the mainstay of classical planning systems towards an ensemble of foundation models for abstract world models including objects detection and segmentation, c-free computation, and low-level shortest path planning, minimum spanning tree problems,  and low-level control for hierarchical decision-making;
++ Going beyond kinodynamical reasoning that is the mainstay of classical planning systems towards an ensemble of large models for abstract world models including objects segmentation, c-free computation, and low-level shortest path planning, minimum spanning tree problems,  and low-level control for hierarchical decision-making;

 + Connecting the output of the ensemble of eclectic models above to scaled network-based (combinatorial/convex) optimization framework that allows formulating decision-making at the intercept of high-level abstract reasoning about the world and low-level controller actions;